solidsnack/arx/docs/index.rst

 in pathological cases.

 The `shdat` subcommand can be given any number of paths, which will be concatenated in the order given.
-If not path is given, or if ``-`` is given, then STDIN will be read.
+If no path is given, or if ``-`` is given, then STDIN will be read.

   ``-b <size>``